-Subway IP LLC ("SIP") licences the Subway[®] name, Subway[®] trademark and other trademarks and intellectual property rights to Subway for the Subway[®] franchise system in Australia.
-Subway is a wholly owned subsidiary of Subway International Holdings B.V. ("SIHBV"), an entity within the global Subway[®] group.
+Subway IP LLC ("SIP") licences the Subway® name, Subway® trademark and other trademarks and intellectual property rights to Subway for the Subway® franchise system in Australia.
+Subway is a wholly owned subsidiary of Subway International Holdings B.V. ("SIHBV"), an entity within the global Subway® group.

-There are various office locations worldwide with the global head office located in Milford, Connecticut, USA.
+There are various office locations worldwide with the global head offices located in Milford, Connecticut, USA and Miami, Florida, USA.
 In Australia, our office is in Fortitude Valley, Queensland.

-In terms of operations, Subway requires its franchisees in Australia, by virtue of the franchise agreement and operations manual, to use approved suppliers, products and services, to prepare, offer and sell the Subway[®] menu items in their Subway[®] restaurants.
-This is to help ensure a consistent guest experience and high quality of products served across all Subway[®] restaurants within Australia.
+In terms of operations, Subway requires its franchisees in Australia, by virtue of the franchise agreement and operations manual, to use approved suppliers, products and services, to prepare, offer and sell the Subway® menu items in their Subway® restaurants.
+This is to help ensure a consistent guest experience and high quality of products served across all Subway® restaurants within Australia with suppliers that meet our Vendor Code of Conduct.